 - Marina Otero Verzier — Het Nieuwe Instituut; After Belonging Agency

-- Owen Hopkins — Senior Curator of Exhibitions and Education at the Soane
+- Owen Hopkins — Senior Curator of Exhibitions and Education, Soane

-- Joseph Grima — Design Academy Eindhoven; Ideas City at the New Museum
+- Joseph Grima — Design Academy Eindhoven; Ideas City (New Museum)

 - James Taylor-Foster